YOUR EXPERT MICHIGAN CAR ACCIDENT ATTORNEY

 Almost everyone in Michigan is entitled to first-party no-fault benefits.
 The only exception is if you were driving your own vehicle without insurance.

 If you were injured in a car accident, your rights to insurance benefits are often quite complex and time-sensitive.
-You should call us right away for a free consultation at (231) 722-2444.
+Consult with a Michigan car accident attorney right away at (231) 722-2444.

 The following is a brief explanation of the types of first-party no-fault benefits a person injured in an automobile accident may be entitled to: